The dilogarithmic central extension of the Ptolemy-Thompson group via the Kashaev quantization: Introduction and overview

 \vs

 As a matter of fact, the choice of an `asymptotically rigid' structure of $\mathbb{D}^\diamond$ is crucial.
 There are two natural choices \cite{FuKa2}: $\mathbb{D}^*$ obtained by choosing a puncture on each edge of the Farey tessellation, and $\mathbb{D}^\sharp$ obtained by choosing a puncture in each triangle of the Farey tessellation.
 The resulting braided Ptolemy-Thompson groups are the group $T^*$ of all mapping classes of $\mathbb{D}^*$ eventually preserving the edge-punctured Farey tessellation, and the group $T^\sharp$ of all mapping classes of $\mathbb{D}^\sharp$ eventually preserving the triangle-punctured Farey tessellation.
-Funar and Sergiescu found out that the relative abelianization of $T^*$ is isomorphic to $\wh{T}^{CF}$, the central extension of $T$ coming from the Chekhov-Fock quantization of the universal Teichm\"uller space: \begin{proposition}[Funar-Sergiescu \cite{FuS}] One has a group isomorphism $\wh{T}^{CF} \cong T^*_{ab}$. \end{proposition}
+Funar and Sergiescu found out that the relative abelianization of $T^*$ is isomorphic to $\wh{T}^{\rm CF}$, the central extension of $T$ coming from the Chekhov-Fock quantization of the universal Teichm\"uller space: \begin{proposition}[Funar-Sergiescu \cite{FuS}] One has a group isomorphism $\wh{T}^{\rm CF} \cong T^*_{\rm ab}$. \end{proposition}

-In the present paper, we find that the relative abelianization of the other braided Ptolemy-Thompson group $T^\sharp$ is isomorphic to $\wh{T}^{Kash}$, the central extension of $T$ coming from the Kashaev quantization of the universal Teichm\"uller space (we acknowledge that this isomorphism is suggested to the author by Louis Funar).
-This observation is the high point of the present paper: \begin{proposition} One has a group isomorphism $\wh{T}^{Kash} \cong T^\sharp_{ab}$. \end{proposition}
+In the present paper, we find that the relative abelianization of the other braided Ptolemy-Thompson group $T^\sharp$ is isomorphic to $\wh{T}^{\rm Kash}$, the central extension of $T$ coming from the Kashaev quantization of the universal Teichm\"uller space (the author acknowledges that this isomorphism is suggested to him by Louis Funar).
+This observation is the high point of the present paper: \begin{proposition} One has a group isomorphism $\wh{T}^{\rm Kash} \cong T^\sharp_{\rm ab}$. \end{proposition}

 It is remarkable that the phases $c_{g_1,g_2}$ \eqref{eq:general_rho_relation} appearing in the relations among the operators for the projective representations of the two quantizations are precisely captured by the topological information about braids for punctures of $\mathbb{D}$ introduced in two different natural ways.